Codium-ai/pr-agent/docs/docs/usage-guide/changing_a_model.md

 !!! note "Local models vs commercial models"
     Qodo Merge is compatible with almost any AI model, but analyzing complex code repositories and pull requests requires a model specifically optimized for code analysis.
-    Commercial models such as GPT-4, Claude Sonnet, and Gemini have demonstrated robust capabilities in generating structured output for code analysis.
+    Commercial models such as GPT-4, Claude Sonnet, and Gemini have demonstrated robust capabilities in generating structured output for code analysis tasks with large input.
 In contrast, most open-source models currently available (as of January 2025) face challenges with these complex tasks.
-    Based on our testing, local open-source models are suitable for experimentation and learning purposes, but they may not be suitable for production-level code analysis tasks.
+    Based on our testing, local open-source models are suitable for experimentation and learning purposes, but they are not suitable for production-level code analysis tasks.
     Hence, for production workflows and real-world code analysis, we recommend using commercial models.

 ### Hugging Face Inference Endpoints